grpc/grpc.io/content/en/docs/guides/retry.md

 Metrics at per cal level:
 * `grpc.client.call.duration`
-*

 And server side metrics:
 * `grpc.server.call.started`
 * `grpc.server.call.sent_total_compressed_message_size`
 * `grpc.server.call.rcvd_total_compressed_message_size`
 * `grpc.server.call.duration`

 Find in-depth metrics and tracing information, along with configuration instructions, in the [gRFC for Otel metrics], [gRFC for retry status].

+{{% alert title="Transparent Retry" color="info" %}}
+Failure can occur in different stages.
+Even without an explicit retry policy, gRPC may perform transparent retries.
+The extent of these retries depends on when the failure happens:
+* gRPC may do unlimited transparent retry when RPC never leaves the client.
+* gRPC perform a single transparent retry when RPC reaches the gRPC server library, but has never been seen by the server application logic.
+Use caution with this type of retry, as it adds load to the network.
+{{% /alert %}}

 ### Language guides and examples